Important Global Message

 Solid Waste Management provides waste collection and recycling services to more than 300,000 households in unincorporated Miami-Dade County and eight municipalities, including Aventura, Cutler Bay, Doral, Miami Gardens, Miami Lakes, Palmetto Bay, Pinecrest and Sunny Isles Beach, as well as mosquito control for Miami-Dade County.

-The County is using aerial spraying to actively control the mosquito population in Wynwood.
-This is the area of confirmed locally transmitted Zika cases.
-Mayor Carlos A. Gimenez has issued a statement on aerial spraying for mosquito control.
+The County is using aerial spraying to actively control the mosquito population in Wynwood and Miami Beach.
+These are the areas of confirmed locally transmitted Zika cases.
+Mayor Carlos A. Gimenez has issued a statement on aerial spraying for mosquito control in Miami Beach.

 New web application helps haulers with Disposal Facility Fee reporting requirements